BDA Dental Museum

 The BDA Dental Museum has the largest collection of material relating to the history of dentistry in the country.
 It was developed in the early 20th century for the education of its membership, opening its doors to the public in 1967 when the association moved to its current premises on Wimpole Street.

 Lilian Lindsay, the first female to qualify as a dentist in the UK, began the Association's collection of dental instruments in 1919 with a small collection of old equipment that she had been storing underneath her bed.
 Nowadays, the museum holds around 30,000 items, including instruments and equipment, furniture, photographs, archives, and fine and decorative art.

-The Dentist, by renowned portrait artist Sir John Lavery, has recently been purchased by the museum with the help of the Art Fund
+The Dentist, by renowned portrait artist Sir John Lavery, was purchased by the museum with the help of the Art Fund in 2011.

 Art we've helped buy at BDA Dental Museum